Common Definitions

 This is an ongoing pattern of actions meant to hurt, control, or manipulate you.
 It might make you scared of your partner, spouse, friend, or family member.
 There are different kinds of abuse:

-Domestic violence can happen in different relationships, like between partners, parents and adult children, people with disabilities and their caretakers, or even in teen dating.
-To learn more about relationship abuse and dating violence, check out Love Is Respect.
+Domestic violence can happen in different relationships, like between romantic partners, parents and adult children, people with disabilities and their caretakers, and in teen dating.
+To learn more about dating and domestic abuse, check out Love Is Respect.

 Abuse that is meant to hurt someone without touching them.
 It’s about making the person feel small and worthless.
 This can happen through: